At least two die in police raid on group planning new Paris attack

 Police were led to the apartment in St. Denis following a tip-off that the 28-year-old Abaaoud, previously thought to have orchestrated the Nov.
 13 attacks from Syria, was actually in France.

-Investigators believe the attacks -- the worst atrocity in France since World War Two -- were set in motion in Syria, with Islamist cells in neighboring Belgium organizing the mayhem.
+Investigators believe the attacks -- the worst atrocity in France since World War Two -- were set in motion in Syria, with Islamist cells in neighbouring Belgium organising the mayhem.

 Local residents spoke of their fear and panic as the shooting started in St. Denis just after 4.15 a.m.
 (0315 GMT).